Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: Introduction

+The early works used a variety of features and classifiers.
+GMM-HMM architectures \cite{zhuang2010real}, bag of audio words \cite{pancoast2012bag}, supervectors \cite{kumar2013event}, i-vector \cite{huang2013blind} features built over standard acoustic features such as Mel-Frequency Cepstral Coefficients (MFCCs).
+The success of deep learning in other audio tasks such as speech recognition \cite{hinton2012deep}, speech enhancement \cite{xu2015regression} led to the exploration of deep learning methods for sound event recognition as well.
+Convolutional Neural Networks (CNNs) have shown a lot of promise in sound event recognition \cite{piczak2015environmental, takahashi2016deep, hershey2017cnn}.
+However, a major constraint in large scale deep learning for AED is the availability of large scale dataset.

-This form of labels, often referred to as ``strong'' labels, is a major bottleneck in large scale training of models for AER.
-Creating such labeled \emph{audio} data is very difficult.
-The first problem is that marking temporal boundaries of audio events is a time-consuming and expensive process.
+Web has been a major source of large scale datasets for several tasks in the field of machine learning \cite{deng2009imagenet, thomee2016yfcc100m, gabrilovich2013facc1}.
+Multimedia data on the web are an important source of audio events as well.
+However, the recordings are usually unlabeled; to use them to train models for audio events one must label them with the time stamps that mark the temporal boundaries of the occurrences of different audio events.
+This form of labels, often referred to as ``strong'' labels, is a major bottleneck in large scale training of models for AED.
+Creating such labeled \emph{audio} data is very difficult as marking temporal boundaries of audio events is a time-consuming and expensive process.
 Often one must go back and forth several times in a recording to mark the beginnings and ends of audio events.

 Moreover, for many sound events there is also a problem of {\em interpretation}.
 Consider for example, an audio recording of \emph{Footsteps} sounds shown in Figure \ref{fig:footsteps}.
-How many beginnings and ends should be marked for this recording: \emph{one}, \emph{two}, \emph{four}, or \emph{eight}?
-Different annotators will interpret the event differently and assign different beginning and ends to the footsteps.
-Besides making the annotation task harder, this also creates unnecessary variability in the event examplars, which is likely to confuse any algorithm that attempts to learn the underlying structure and composition of the audio event.
+How many beginnings and ends should be marked for this recording: \emph{one}, \emph{two}, \emph{four}, or \emph{more}?
+Different annotators interpret the event differently and assign different beginning and ends to the footsteps.
+Besides making the annotation task harder, this also creates unnecessary variability in the event exemplars, which is likely to confuse any algorithm that attempts to learn the underlying structure and composition of the audio event.